alexnathanson/solar-protocol/tutorials/virtualHosts/virtualHosts.md

 The purpose of this is to redirect another url, like www.mygreatproject.com for example, to the proper directory within the server.

+It is recommended to follow the below instructions to use different conf files for each redirect, but an example for a single conf file with multiple named configurations is included too.
+More info about choosing multiple files or just 1 is at http://joabj.com/Writing/Tech/Tuts/Apache/Apache-Subdomains.html

 ## Setup

 * Create your content and place it the directory you plan to use.
 For example, `home/pi/local/www/mygreatproject`